martysweet/gapps-sheets-extractor-to-s3/README.md

 to Lambda in a ZIP file.
 The environment should be set to Python 2.7 with a timeout of ~30 seconds.
 RAM requirements depends on the data you are extracting, however 128MB will be plenty for most scenarios.
+To prepare the ZIP for upload, ensure you have the latest libraries in your project directory.

+    pip install gspread oauth2client -t .

 Other Deployments
 -----------------